jpsandovaln/ATLatam2/MACHINE_LEARNING/machine_learning/models/yolo_help.md

 5. When you click on cfg file this will open a GitHub page.
 If you don't know how to download a GitHub file please check this link: https://stackoverflow.com/questions/4604663/download-single-files-from-github

-6. Once you have all the necessary files, move the files to the same level of this file.
+6. Once you have all the necessary files, move the files to the same level of this file and run the program.

-7. Si todo está bien el modelo Yolo debería de andar bien.

 ---